gridsuite/deployment/README.md

 ### Installing / Updating docker-compose to v2
-[Docker compose v2](https://github.com/docker/compose) is necessary to be able to use this compose projet which use [profiles feature](https://docs.docker.com/compose/profiles/).
+[Docker compose v2](https://github.com/docker/compose) is necessary to be able to use this compose project which uses [profiles feature](https://docs.docker.com/compose/profiles/).
 If possible, prefer to install it with your package manager if you are on a Unix system.

 > [!NOTE]